samanth4caballer0/pallet_detector_perceptor/README.md

 ### Parameters

+~vizbose: if true, publishes visualization markers

-~type (int, no default):
+~detector_type (uint8, no default):
   - 1 for DETECTOR_MARKER_REFLECTOR
   - 2 for DETECTOR_QR
   - 3 for DETECTOR_STD_PALLET (not implemented yet)

+~robot_frame (string, no default): frame id for the platform.
+Output detections are referenced to this frame.

 ~lidar_frames (vector of strings, no default): names of frames of sensors

-~topic_type (int, default 1): for laser based detectors, either
-   - 1 for sensor_msgs/LaserScan
-   - 2 for sick_safetyscanners/ExtendedLaserScanMsg

-~reflector_intensity_threshold (double, [-], default 254): intensity threshold to consider a lidar hit to a reflector surface.
+~min_reflector_intensity (double, [-], default 254): intensity threshold to consider a lidar hit to a reflector surface.
 May change a lot according the lidar device manufacturer.

-~clustering_distance (double, [m], default 0.1): max distance between points (scan or cloud) to be considered in the same cluster.

-~reflector_distance_tolerance (double, [m], default 0.03): max difference between expected and measured pattern distance between reflector elements.
+~target_size (double, m, no default): One applies, depending on detector_type:
+ - radius of a cylindric reflector
+ - width of a planar reflector.
+ - Side of a squared column

+~max_target_range (double, [m], no default): range max to look for detections

 ### ROS interfaces